Numerix-DSP/siglib/AudioFiles/readme.txt

 The source code for sigtowav and wavtosig is available in the Examples/FileIO folder.

+Rudyard Kipling If source Librivox Version 10, Martin Clifton: https://librivox.org/if-by-rudyard-kipling/.

-The .wav files were recorded using Audacity : http://audacity.sourceforge.net/.
+Other .wav files were recorded using Audacity : http://audacity.sourceforge.net/.

+1 kHz sinusoids are provided with different audio levels (0, -3, -12, -24 and -48 dBFS).
+These
+files can be used to calibrate absolute levels in different functions.

-EXAMPLE
+SPECTROGRAM EXAMPLE

 The .wav file was converted to .sig format using the wav2sig example in the Examples/FileIO folder.